-Within Step 2 - Interact with a page's interface, click on Sub step immediately below the Go to page section:
+Within Step 2 - Loop through data, click on Sub step immediately below the Go to page section:

 This will add another step within Step 2, rather than creating a Step 3.

-For this step, select Get data from a webpage.
+For this step, select Get data from a URL.